chrisjsewell/github-action-benchmark/README.md

    - This data is all shown in the data point's tooltip

 2. The group name is saved for each test (see [pytest-benchmark markers](https://pytest-benchmark.readthedocs.io/en/latest/usage.html#markers)), or `null` if no group is given.
-   In the web-page rendering, tests are then arranged by the group they are in, which can be given a sub-heading, description, etc, and also a group can be "consolidated" into a single chart.
+   In the web-page rendering, tests are then arranged by the group they are in, which can be given a sub-heading, description, etc, and also a group can be "consolidated" into a single chart (with handling of differing data points).

 3. A new `render-json-path` allows for a JSON file to be copied, which is used to configure the rendered web-page, e.g. for certain test suites and groups: